 -

-Once you’re approved, simply sign all the final docs and the funds can be advanced to your account.
+Once approved, sign the final documents and the funds will be sent to your account.

 Why apply for a personal loan with Savvy?